3.0 Personal Protective Equipment (Top)

 - The length of time the PPE will be in contact with the chemicals.

 Careful consideration should be given to the comfort and fit of PPE to ensure that it will be used by laboratory personnel.
 All personal protective equipment and clothing must be maintained in a sanitary and reliable condition.
 Only those items that meet NIOSH (National Institute of Occupational Safety and Health) or ANSI standards should be purchased or accepted for use.
 There are a number of safety equipment suppliers who sell a wide variety of personal protective equipment.
 Be sure to check with the Purchasing department first to find out which supplier is the Cornell preferred vendor to take advantage of discounted pricing.
-If you have questions about what PPE is most appropriate for your applications, then contact EH&S at 607-255-8200.
+If you have questions about what PPE is most appropriate for your applications, then contact EHS at askEHS.
 Please Note: Principal Investigators, laboratory supervisors, departments and colleges are free to set policies that establish minimum PPE requirements for personnel working in and entering their laboratories.
 Check with your DSR to see if there are any department or college specific requirements for PPE.

 3.2 Training for Personal Protective Equipment (Top)